aayzhao/COMP211-Labs/README.md

 converting ints to 16-bit representation in 2's complement.
 Part 3 is negating 2's complement, given a string of binary.

+## Lab 03
+Lab about further binary operations, specifically masking, negating, setting, and selecting.
+Also implements a itob function that prints an 2's complement integer to console for use in debugging.

 ## /tests/
 This file has some self practice for things outside of the classroom.
 It also holds sanity tests, mainly for open-CLI quizzes.